 Option C: hire a consultant and DIY

 Spend the money on educating your in-house team.
-Hire a consultant to teach you how the things are done, and help you throughout your journey.
-We did this hiring one of the best experts in PPC and Facebook Ads we knew.
+Hire a consultant to teach you how things are done, and help you throughout your journey.
+We did this by hiring one of the best experts in PPC and Facebook Ads we knew.
 He helped us get started, showed some cool tactics, and a direction to go to.
 Every week or two we’d meet again to show him the results and what we did exactly, he pointed out some mistakes we’ve made and gave ideas on how we could improve our performance.
 Within a month, we’ve spent on the same money we’d spend on hiring an agency but we already knew back then we were doing 5 times better job than any agency we’ve ever hired to do ads for us.
 Aftermath?
 Money very well spent.

 How not to troubleshoot